 Proposition 39 would require every company to use the so-called "single-sales factor" method to calculate their taxes, based on their sales within California.
 Companies could no longer choose the "triple factor" method, in which half the tax bill is based on California sales and half on property and employees here, allowing firms headquartered elsewhere to pay less.
 The beneficiaries of the current system are big companies -- GM, Philip Morris -- with lots of sales but few workers or offices here.

 Gov. Jerry Brown has been pushing for this change.
 Genentech executive Andrea Jackson told reporters last year that her company decided to build a $450 million plant in Oregon partly because it would lower its California tax bill.
 "It's bad policy," Jackson said of the existing system.
-"It incentivizes
+"It incentivizes building out of state."

 Despite support among California businesses, Brown has failed to persuade enough GOP lawmakers to change the law.
 Yet every other large state, including Texas, requires companies to use the single-sales factor method.
 Voters need to fix this.
 As Steyer recently put it, "There is no California worker, business person or citizen whom (Proposition 39) doesn't benefit.
 None."